Inventory of Coin Finds

 A Shared Effort for a Common Need

-The remarkable amount of data, usually dispersed in several books and local journals, affects negatively the study of the coin finds.
+The remarkable amount of data, usually dispersed in several books and local journals, negatively impacts the study of coin finds.

-The portal consists of areas dedicated to the recording of data related to any coin find and of a list of publications presenting the coin finds, with a short abstract.
-It includes search pages, areas for the draft records and specific sections for the general administration of the data (available to approvers and administrators only).
+The portal consists of areas dedicated to recording data related to any coin find and a list of publications presenting the coin finds with a short abstract.
+It includes search pages, areas for draft records, and specific sections for the general administration of data (available to approvers and administrators only).

-Each section proposes a list of the records currently submitted.
-Basic filtering and sorting are allowed by acting on the drop-down lists and the table headers.
+Each section proposes a list of currently submitted records, and basic filtering and sorting are allowed by acting on the drop-down lists and table headers.
 The details for each record are available by clicking on the corresponding row.
-Each find, or paper, is stored into an autonomous, fully-informative record, with a fixed record id.
+Each find or paper is stored in an autonomous, fully informative record with a fixed record ID.

 Editing or approval can be done by clicking on the buttons displayed at the top of the page.

-Data can be entered in any language (Italian, English, French, German and Spanish are preferred), with no constraints about their completeness.
-The portal is based on “text-only” management of the information, using markups to implement simple modifications of the font style.
+Data can be entered in any language, and the portal is based on “text-only” management of information, using markups to implement simple modifications of the font style.

-The extreme flexibility and capacity of the portal easily allow a massive exchange of data with other archives or DBMSs via Microsoft Excel/Access/Sharepoint, XML/RDF or CSV files.
-The complete dataset stored in the portal is available in periodical PDF reports that can be re-distributed under license CC BY 4.0.
+The portal’s extreme flexibility and capacity easily allow a massive exchange of data with other archives or DBMSs via Microsoft Excel/Access/SharePoint, XML/RDF, or CSV files.
+The complete dataset stored in the portal is available in periodical PDF reports that can be redistributed under license CC BY 4.0.

-The portal currently stores the data related to 10,500+ coin finds and 5,500+ bibliographic records, mainly related to Italian numismatics of Medieval and Modern times.
-The archive in accessible on-line on this website.
+The portal currently stores data related to 11,000+ coin finds and 6,200+ bibliographic records, mainly related to Italian numismatics for Medieval and Modern times.
+The archive is accessible online through this website.